 A worthy upgrade for 1Dx, 1D C or 5D Mark III owners?

-Before I go into that, here is what is promised with Canon’s new monster, high end, professional DSLR.
-I think it is important to mention that this is a DSLR stills camera first and foremost with the addition of video almost being a “bonus item” (though what a nice bonus item)!
+Before I go into that, here is what is promised with Canon's new monster, high end, professional DSLR.
+I think it is important to mention that this is a DSLR stills camera first and foremost.
+The addition of video almost being a "bonus item" (though what a nice bonus item)!

 Canon EOS 1Dx Mark II - Features

 The first noteworthy notable is the autofocus.
-Canon have introduced a dual-pixel CMOS AF sensor which features an advanced, lightning fast system of 61-point High Density Reticular AF II focusing whilst shooting stills OR recording video.
+Canon have introduced a dual-pixel CMOS AF sensor which features an advanced, lightning fast 61-point system.
+It has High Density Reticular AF II focusing whilst shooting stills OR recording video.

-The 1Dx Mark II has a new dual DIGIC 6+ which allows the camera to shoot at 16 frames per second whilst in live view mode and 14 frames per second through the viewfinder.
+The 1Dx Mark II has a new dual DIGIC 6+ which allows the camera to shoot at 16 frames per second.
+This also works whilst in live view mode and 14 frames per second through the viewfinder.

-The 1Dx Mark II now has a 3.2 inch LCD touch panel with 1.62 million dots but alas, it doesn’t appear to be articulated (a blow for videographers not using an external recorder no doubt).
+The 1Dx Mark II now has a 3.2 inch LCD touch panel with 1.62 million dots.
+However, it doesn't appear to be articulated (a blow for videographers not using an external recorder no doubt).